annabeatrizzz/full-stack-open-solutions/README.md

 |-- _5_Testing-React-Apps: Shows how to test React applications using React Testing Library and Cypress.

+    - Frontend changes to login and log out, using browsers local storage

 |-- _6_State-Management-with-Redux: Introduces Redux for managing complex application state and handling asynchronous actions.

 |-- _7_ReactRouter-CustomHooks-Styling: Explores routing, creating custom hooks, and different styling approaches in React.